michieltjampens/dcafs/docs/drawio/taskblocks.md

 - **Shape Properties and Arrow Label Are Key:** All logic depends on:
     - The properties (mainly `dcafstype`) of the shapes.
   - The label and start and end of the arrows.
 Arrows without label are given the label `next`.
-- **Output Limits:** The number of outputs a block can have is limited and depends on the block's type.
+- **Output Limits:** The number of Outgoing Arrow(s) a block can have is limited and depends on the block's type.
 The types of blocks it can connect to may also be restricted by its own logic.
-- **Input Limits:** A single input can serve any number of outputs.
+- **Input Limits:** A single input can serve any number of Outgoing Arrow(s).
 So the only limit is a practical one.
-  For now, inputs don't receive data, they are just a trigger for the block to start.
+  For now, Incoming Arrow(s) don't receive data, they are just a trigger for the block to start.
 - **Arrow Label Syntax:** Arrow labels may include a pipe (`|`).
 Everything after the pipe is treated as a comment and ignored by the parser.
 - **Comment Arrows (Experimental):** Arrows without direction (i.e. plain lines) and with a ? label are considered